 Vintage champagne, like fine wine, is usually only made when the quality of harvest for a particular year is exceptional.
 This results in a bubbly that’s complex, and worthy of ageing — anywhere from 30 years to a century.
 Consequently, the price for vintage champagne is much higher, and can be wildly variable based on rarity and quality of a vintage.

 The word “cuvee” refers to a batch of wine, usually blended.
 The prestige cuvee, or “tete de cuvee” in French (“head of the blend”), is the flagship, or the peak of what a champagne house can produce.
 Prestige cuvees have their own names, and are almost always vintage champagnes, made with the best grapes and with utmost care.
 Famous examples include Dom Perignon from Moet & Chandon; Cristal from Louis Roederer; Tattinger’s Comtes de Champagne; and Krug’s Grande Cuvee.

 Some houses are so exclusive that they basically only produce prestige cuvees — Champagne Salon only produces one label, a blanc de blanc, and averages only four vintages every decade.

-Pinot blanc, pinot gris, Arbane, and Petit Meslier are grown in Champagne as well, and are usually used in small amounts to adjust blends, or to help rectify poor harvests of the three main grapes.
+Pinot blanc, pinot gris, and petit meslier are grown in Champagne as well, and are usually used in small amounts to adjust blends or to help rectify poor harvests of the three main grapes.

-Champagne producers that want to highlight particular qualities of a grape will sometimes make bubbly in the following styles — all of which can be vintage or NV.
+Champagne producers that want to highlight particular qualities of a grape will sometimes make bubbly in the following styles:

 Blanc de Blancs